 Goal: In most cases, kids at these ages should stay at the same weight or gain it at a slower rate.

 What you can do: When kids are very young, you’re in charge of their routine.
 Make sure your child’s day includes plenty of time -- at least 60 minutes -- to be active, whether it’s climbing the jungle gym at the park, playing tag in the backyard, or jumping around in the living room.
-He doesn’t have to get his exercise all at once.
+They don’t have to get their exercise all at once.
 Short bursts of activity throughout the day that add up to an hour are just fine.

-At meal and snack times, offer him a variety of nutritious choices.
+At meal and snack times, offer them a variety of nutritious choices.
 Your child -- and the whole family -- can eat healthier with a few simple steps:

 - Cut back on processed and fast foods.
 They tend to be higher in calories and fat.
 Instead, fill your child’s plate with fruits and vegetables, and trade white bread, rice, and pasta for their whole-grain versions.
 They have fiber, which can help your child feel full for longer.
 If your kid isn’t a fan of these changes at first, don’t give up.
 Research shows that children are more likely to eat something after they’ve seen it on their plates a few times.